ankit-jn/terraform-aws-examples/aws-s3/README.md

 This Example configuration is used to create S3 bucket with versioning and SSE-S3 based encryption enabled.

-Refer [Configuration Example](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-s3/s3-encrypted) for the code-base to utilize [Module: Terraform AWS Simple Storage Service (S3)](https://github.com/arjstack/terraform-aws-s3) in order to manage S3 bucket as stated above
+Refer [Configuration Example](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-s3/s3-encrypted) for the code-base to utilize [Module: Terraform AWS Simple Storage Service (S3)](https://github.com/arjstack/terraform-aws-s3) in order to manage S3 bucket as stated above.

 #### Amazon S3 Example: S3 Bucket (Encrypted with SSE-kms)

 This Example configuration is used to create S3 bucket with versioning and SSE-kms based encryption enabled (hence a new KMS key is also provisioned)

-Refer [Configuration Example](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-s3/s3-encrypted-kms) for the code-base to utilize [Module: Terraform AWS Simple Storage Service (S3)](https://github.com/arjstack/terraform-aws-s3) in order to manage S3 bucket as stated above
+Refer [Configuration Example](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-s3/s3-encrypted-kms) for the code-base to utilize [Module: Terraform AWS Simple Storage Service (S3)](https://github.com/arjstack/terraform-aws-s3) in order to manage S3 bucket as stated above.

+#### Amazon S3 Example: S3 Bucket and Bucket Policy

+This Example configuration is used to create S3 bucket along with Bucket policy (thorugh policy file as well as policy contents).

+Refer [Configuration Example](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-s3/s3-bucket-policy) for the code-base to utilize [Module: Terraform AWS Simple Storage Service (S3)](https://github.com/arjstack/terraform-aws-s3) in order to manage S3 bucket policy as stated above.

 ### Authors